mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 7. Clustering

-Previously, you used VSEARCH to assign taxonomy.
-However, this software offers many additional functions, and we will now use it for clustering reads.
+Previously analyzing Ilumina data, you used VSEARCH to assign the taxonomy.
+However, this software offers many additional functions!
+Now, we are gonna use it for clustering the reads.

 ```
 for folder in *; do mkdir "$folder"/clusters_error; done